BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Description

-This library includes a suit of functoids that provides XPath methods that you can use this inside BizTalk Mapper.
+This library includes a suite of functoids that provide XPath methods that you can use inside BizTalk Mapper.

 XPath Functoid

 This functoid natively integrates custom XPath queries in the BizTalk Mapper.
-This unique functoid which is a powerful competitor to the ScripterFunctoid or a custom XSLT stylesheet and mixes exceptionally well with other functoids.
+This unique functoid, which is a powerful competitor to the ScripterFunctoid or a custom XSLT stylesheet, mixes exceptionally well with other functoids.

 Parameters